 Instructions

-- Heat your stockpot or Dutch oven to low/medium heat and add vegan butter, and olive oil.
+- Heat your stockpot or Dutch oven to low/medium heat and add vegan butter and olive oil.

-- Add a pinch of salt and black pepper.
+- When warm, add sliced carrots and parsnip.
+Add a pinch of salt and black pepper.
 Mix well and let it caramelize for a couple of minutes.
-They will not turn brown but will release some color and a sweet aroma.
+They will not turn brown, but will have some color and a sweet aroma.

 - Add freshly chopped parsley and water.
 Stir and cook for approx. 5 minutes until most of the water evaporates.